balugcath/pgpf/README.md

   - command: the command to switch hot-standby to master, is required for versions below 12, for versions above it will use 'select pg_promote()'

   - use: server availability flag, required, changes during operation

+  - post_promote_command: the command to switch to the new master server, it will be executed for all available hot-standby servers, excluding the new master server. optional. available parameters -
+    - {{.Host}} address new master server
+    - {{.Port}} port new master server
+    - {{.PgUser}} useranme for server access

 ## Prometheus metrics